ricardo-schnur/blog-post-hexagonal-architecture/README.md

     - Example: `POST http://localhost:8080/tasks?description=Some%20Task&dueDate=2023-07-01`
 - `POST http://localhost:8080/tasks/toggle-completion/{id}` toggles the completion state of the task with the specified id

+## Configuration

+There are some properties in the [application.properties][AppProperties] file that you can change (or override via [environment variables][Env]) to adjust the behaviour of the application:

+- `notification.interval`: The interval (in seconds), in which due notifications are sent

 ## Build and ruin